Thesis defence Anna Bon Maastricht 15 December 2020 – a promotion in Corona times

 Prof. Dr. Valentina Mazzucato, Chair in Globalization and Development at Maastricht University.

 Prof. Valentina Mazzucato: Thank you.
 Dear candidate, it was a pleasure to read your thesis, not only because it is well-written and reports on over a decade of very carefully crafted collaborative interventions, but also because for me it was a tour down memory lane.
 I conducted my PhD research about twenty years ago in a region just next to where you were busy in Burkina Faso.
 I have even studied some of the local innovations that you talk about, the zaï technique.
 I know some of the people that are in your thesis, so it was really wonderful, and reminding me of a lot of things.
 And, in my thesis, together with a soil scientist — I am a social scientist — we concluded that actually the models that are used by soil scientists were just not getting it right, because they were developed in experimental stations, in highly controlled environments that had nothing to do with the vagueries that farmers face on a day to day level.
 So it was very important to understand the local context.
 Maybe you hear some echos with your work here.
 But here is where I want to push you a little bit further.
 I think my colleagues were going in that direction, but I like to push you a little bit further, and that is the question of power.
 Because as much as we want to overcome our power imbalances.
 For as much as we are careful and thoughtful in how we approach collaboration, we cannot deny that we are embedded in power relationships, and even in our collaborative and thoughtful and humble exercizes, we have the money, and the money comes from somewhere, and you mention this as a critique of the linear model.
 You are in a way carefully trying to do what ultimately the funders want to to do.
 Maybe you find ways, creative ways as you do, but who is setting the agenda?
 It is the funders and the projects.
-And at the same time in Chapter 4 you mention a lot of interesting regreening exercizes, that when you actually look at th every essence of what they are exercizes in empowering farmers to have the power over their own resources.
+And at the same time in Chapter 4 you mention a lot of interesting regreening exercises, that when you actually look at th every essence of what they are exercises in empowering farmers to have the power over their own resources.
 That is what you report on.
 And also in Chapter 11 where you talk about mobile phones and farmers, what you are talking about is the very creative ways that farmers and local mobile phone providers find to meet and suit local needs.
 So, my question is: given that we cannot avoid these power imbalances, how can any outside intervention, even a collaborative one, really do justice to empower farmers over their own resources, with their own indigenous knowledge?
 I am not at all criticizing you approach, it exudes careful thoughtfulness, but I would like you to reflect a little bit on your own situatedness in this power imbalance.

 Anna: Highly esteemed opponent, thank you very much for this very interesting question, and a very important one.
 The point of power structures is so embedded in international development cooperation and of course questions of poverty and wealth.
 We are talking to people who are very poor and we try to do something that serves their needs, but we are also aware of the fact that there are donor agencies and power structures: there are countries that are sending money — e.g. the Netherlands — and they set the agendas because they come with the funds.
 And we are coming from the Global North, we are working at a nice university, we have a better salary than the people we work with, we are in airconditioned hotels usually, which sets of course a difference.
 Meanwhile, you can also ask, if we would not do this work, would that make the world a more equal place?
 So, I think that despite the power imbalances, we try, with ICTs, to provide as much as possible capabilities for empowerment.
 So, for example the mobile phone, that has been brought by telecom companies from the Global North, as a huge intervention, has had many positive aspects.
 Of course we are critical of the telecom business models, because they are extracting a lot of money out of the African continent, and poor people are paying for that — the fortune at the bottom of the pyramid — and private companies are having a big profit from that.
 On the other hand, many Africans are very happy with the mobile phone, the simple voice-based GSM phone, which has brough a lot of empowerment for people, a lot of facilities to communicate.
-So I think it is a double-sided sword, development, one the one hand there are very good aspects, and on the other hand there are negative aspects, of which we must be aware of.
-Hora est!
+So I think it is a double-sided sword, development, on one hand there are good aspects, but on the other hand there are very negative aspects, of which we must be aware of.

 Read the thesis.